Laufire/kiss/Notes.md

 * A plugin for undoable values.

-* IE11 supports getters and setters; a rewrite might be needed to utilize it.
+* When IE11 supports getters and setters; a rewrite could be done to utilize it.

+* The code could be low-leveled for performance (ie: removing the higher level abstrations like enumerate).

 * A module + plugin manager (with bundling etc).